Fall to Pieces (Velvet Revolver song)

-"Fall to Pieces" is a power ballad by American hard rock supergroup Velvet Revolver, released in 2004 as the third single off their debut album Contraband.
-It reached #67 on the Billboard Hot 100 and #1 on the Mainstream Rock chart.
+"Fall to Pieces" is a song by American hard rock supergroup Velvet Revolver, released in August 2004 as the third single off their debut album, Contraband.
+The song reached number 67 on the US Billboard Hot 100 and topped the Billboard Mainstream Rock Tracks chart for 11 weeks.

 Content

 The song's lyrics are about then lead singer Scott Weiland's battle with heroin and its toll on his relationship with his wife, model Mary Forsberg.